-28. The current critical debate concerns devices that act on behalf of the driver, or even override the driver’s decisions.
+24. The current critical debate concerns devices that act on behalf of the driver, or even override the driver’s decisions.
 While driver assistance systems contribute to intelligent and efficient mobility as well as to efficient and safe roads, they also introduce new challenges.
 For example, in a system failure and accident situation: who is legally liable?
 In some European countries, for example, the law in this respect clearly states that the liability of driving remains exclusively with the driver.

-29. WP.1 and WP.29 already closely cooperate on this matter and will present a solution in the near future, particularly in the case of ADAS systems.
-To bridge the gap, an agreement over the following overarching principle is emerging: ITS assisted driving is in harmony with the current legal instruments, while most of the governments are not ready to accept ITS that replace driver’s decisions.
+25. WP.29 already closely cooperates on this matter and will present a solution in the near future, particularly in the case of ADAS systems.
+To bridge the gap, an agreement over the following overarching principle is emerging: ITS assisted driving is in harmony with the current legal instruments, while most of the governments are not ready to accept ITS that overridedriver’s decisions.

-Action 11 - Harmonizing Variable Message Signs
+Action 10 - Harmonizing Variable Message Signs